Skip to content Eastern Oregon University homepage

 The online Bachelor’s in History prepares students for a variety of career paths.
 The four-year program includes lower- and upper-division courses that focus on both U.S. and world history.
 The program culminates with three requirements: Investigating the Past, Historical Research/Methods and a thesis/capstone project mentored by a faculty member.

 In addition to historical knowledge, our curriculum is designed to teach critical thinking, research and writing skills for success in a variety of fields.
-Earn a Bachelor of Arts in History with a foreign language requirement or opt for 12 additional science credits to earn a Bachelor of Science in History.

 Required Courses